 Rick Hartzog has served as Assistant Chief of Administration since June of 2010.
-Asst.
-Chief Hartzog began his career with the Lakeland Fire Department in January of 1991 as a Firefighter / Emergency Medical Technician (EMT).
+Assistant Chief Hartzog began his career with the Lakeland Fire Department in January of 1991 as a Firefighter / Emergency Medical Technician (EMT).
 He served as a Lieutenant and as a Battalion Chief prior to being selected as Assistant Chief in 2010.